Northern Community Profiles

 Lac La Hache

-Spread out alongside beautiful Lac La Hache, this community features all types of water sports, year-round fishing and powder skiing at Mount Timothy.
+This community features all types of water sports, year-round fishing, and powder skiing at Mount Timothy.
 Positioned on the Gold Rush Trail between 100 Mile House and Williams Lake, Lac La Hache is both historic and modern.

 With a population of 5,500, Mackenzie is a town proud of its forestry heritage.
 There are plenty of indoor recreation opportunities at the local recreation centre, and Morfee Lake offers outdoor watersports and a sandy beach just minutes from downtown.

 Known as B.C.'s northern capital, Prince George is a bustling city with a population of over 70,000.
-A thriving arts and culture scene, big-city community services and amenities and the main University of Northern B.C. campus are just a few of the attractions of Prince George.
+A thriving arts and culture scene, big city community services and amenities, as well as the main University of Northern B.C. campus are just a few of the attractions in Prince George.